gustavares/cos-tutorial/TUTORIAL.md

 Later we are coming back here to copy the contents of the created credential and paste it in our `.env` file.

+---
 ## 2. **Node setup**

 Create a folder for your server and then create a package.json using `npm init`.
-I'm using the `esm --yes` option so we can use `import/export` syntax:
+I'm using the `esm --yes` option so we can use `import/export` syntax without any transpilers:

 ```
 $ mkdir server && cd server